 Your doctor will decide on a course of treatment based on the size and condition of your goiter, and symptoms associated with it.
 Treatment is also based on health problems that contribute to the goiter.

 If you have hypothyroidism or hyperthyroidism, medications to treat these conditions may be enough to shrink a goiter.
 Medications (corticosteroids) to reduce your inflammation may be used if you have thyroiditis.

-Surgical removal of your thyroid (thyroidectomy) is an option if yours grows too large or does not respond to medication therapy.
+Surgical removal of your thyroid, known as thyroidectomy, is an option if yours grows too large or doesn’t respond to medication therapy.

 In people with toxic multinodular goiters, RAI may be necessary.
 The RAI is ingested orally, and then travels to your thyroid through your blood, where it destroys the excess tissue.